-Geotechnical evaluation of the Proposed Project site was conducted by North County Compaction Engineering, Inc. (NCCEI) in 2004 and updated evaluation by Petra Geosciences, Inc, in 2021 (Appendix D and E).
-North of Stanley Avenue the site elevations range from approximately 773 to 818 feet above mean seal level (msl).
-South of Stanley Avenue, the Proposed Project site elevations range from approximately 757 to 806 feet above msl.
-Both portions of the Proposed Project site consist of topsoil, colluvium, older alluvial deposits, and Cretaceous-age granitic bedrock.
+Elevations on the Project site range from approximately 744 feet above mean sea level (msl) in the northern portion of the site to approximately 727 feet above msl in the southwest corner near Lehner Avenue.
+The Project site consists of topsoil, older alluvial deposits, and Cretaceous-age granitic bedrock.
 Historic groundwater levels range from 2+/- feet to 28 +/- feet below the ground surface.
 Groundwater depths vary across the site and generally flow in a west-southwest direction.